 3. Higher reliability, low downtime.
 MySQL is usually located on the separate database server.
 No more.

 For me personally the site duplication is a game changer.
-All site setting are stored in database.
+All site settings are stored in database.
 Setting up a new WordPress site up to a certain standard may take hours.
 With SQLite it’s just a copy/paste operation plus a few minutes of editing database file.

 To conclude: The time is ripe for light stripped-down version of WordPress whether flat file or SQLite-powered.